stanf0rd/technopark-moments-frontend/README.md

 # Moments
-Frontend-part of the new task for web-technologies courses in Technopark .
+Frontend-part of the new task for web-technologies courses in Technopark.
 Fully referenced by Instagram

 ## Technologies